-Without benefit of a medical degree, Linda Hazzard was granted a license to practice medicine in Washington State.
+Without the benefit of a medical degree, Linda Hazzard was granted a license to practice medicine in Washington State.
 (Things were loosey-goosey in the late 19th century in the world of medical regulation).

 Essentially, she was a quack doctor who treated her patients by having them fast.
 She believed that all diseases were caused by too much eating and, therefore, that denial of food was the obvious cure.
 Not eating was the best way, she said, of shedding nasty toxins from the body so that it could heal itself.

 Of course, there is a downside to extreme fasting; it’s called starvation and it, predictably, led to the death of numerous patients.